yuvalmGS/gigaspaces-wiki-jekyll/xap97/map-api.markdown

 There is no need to provide a Jini transaction object for the different map operations. `GigaMap` with the different OpenSpaces [transaction managers](./transaction-management.html) and Spring allow simple declarative definition of transactions.
 This means that if there is an ongoing transaction running, most operations performed using the `GigaMap` interface join it, using Spring's rich transaction support.

+{% info %}
-{% lampon %} It is highly recommended to read the [transaction management chapter](http://static.springframework.org/spring/docs/2.0.x/reference/transaction.html) in the Spring reference documentation.
+It is highly recommended to read the [transaction management chapter](http://static.springframework.org/spring/docs/2.0.x/reference/transaction.html) in the Spring reference documentation.
+{%endinfo%}

 ## Transaction Provider